 - Place: Place refers to how your customers will buy from you.
 Will they purchase from your storefront?
 Buy from your website or direct mail catalog?
 Purchase from a distributor?
 You need to document the answer to this here.

-To make your marketing plan great, provide as much detail as possible with regards to your promotions plan.
-Companies that are able to cost-effectively bring on new customers are nearly always successful.
+To make your marketing plan great, provide as much detail as possible with regard to your promotions plan.
+Companies that can cost-effectively bring on new customers are nearly always successful.

 7. Operations Plan

 Your operations plan details the everyday operational functions your business must perform to succeed and your growth milestones.

 With regards to everyday operations, simply list the key functions your company performs (e.g., manufacturing widgets).
 With regards to growth, milestones do the following to make your business plan stand out.

 Start with your 5-year vision.
 Let’s say that vision is to achieve $5 million in sales.
 Then, create a chart working backward that shows what you accomplished between now and then to achieve that vision.
 For example, propose a date when you hired your Xth employee, when you secured your Xth customer, when you formed a key marketing partnership, when you reached $X in sales, etc.